 (b) specify the time within which the direction is to be complied with.

-(3) If a licensee to whom a direction has been given does not comply with the direction within the specified time, or any additional time allowed by the Commission —
+(3) If a licensee to whom a direction has been given does not comply with the direction within the specified time, or any additional time allowed by the Minister —

 (a) the licensee commits an offence and is liable to a fine of $2 500 and a daily penalty of $250; and

-(b) the Commission may —
+(b) the Minister may —

 (i) do all or part of whatever the direction requires to be done; and

-(ii) recover the costs and expenses incurred by it as a debt due by the licensee.
+(ii) recover the costs and expenses incurred by the Minister as a debt due by the licensee.

 (4) In this clause —